Ceici92/CeciliasBlog/content/posts/Lab4.md

 So, I downloaded all of them in the powerful computer, and run my project.
 Anything changed.

+I tried to move the groud and my Roll a Ball object to see if the player was in the ground, but still I saw nothing.

-I also tried to see if I had the same problem with an example scene, and it was the same.
+I also tried to see if I had the same problem with an example scene, and it was the same : my screen stayed black.

-Therefore, the issue must come from the VRTK package.
+Therefore, the issue must come from one of the package's component I used, that must be obsolete.
+However, I was not able to find it.